Green Bullet Hop

 Purchase Green Bullet Hops

-Origin of Green Bullet Hops
+Origin and Geneology of the Green Bullet Hop

 Green Bullet's parents were a Smoothcone and an open pollinated variety.
 It was developed in New Zealand DSIR Research Station.
 It was released in 1972.